A bible is left untouched amid the tornado wreckage in Mississippi

 (CNN)When a tornado battered southern Mississippi over the weekend, it yanked trees off the ground and tore through buildings at William Carey University.

-When staffers combed the campus, sifting through the damage, they happened upon a stunning scene: A bible lay open on the pulpit of the campus church, undisturbed by the surrounding debris.
+When staffers combed the campus, sifting through the damage, they said they happened upon a stunning scene: A bible lay open on the pulpit of the campus church, undisturbed by the surrounding debris.

-The open page read: "God is our refuge and strength, a very present help in trouble."
+The open page, the staffers said, read: "God is our refuge and strength, a very present help in trouble."

-Rick Wilemon, an adjunct art instructor at the private Christian college, snapped some photos of the Bible as it was found in the otherwise-destroyed Bass Chapel after the EF-3 tornado hit Hattiesburg.
+Rick Wilemon, an adjunct art instructor at the private Christian college, snapped some photos of the Bible as it was found in the otherwise-damaged Bass Chapel after the EF-3 tornado hit Hattiesburg.

-"No building was left untouched," told CNN.
+"No building was left untouched," Wilemon told CNN.
 "So many appear to be total losses."

 Wilemon said the Bible was a fixture in the chapel.
 And the condition it was found in has bolstered the spirits of the campus -- and beyond.